linventif/premade/README.md

 # Configuration & Language

+All the configuration of the addon is in then folder config.

-You can configure the addon in the `sh_config.lua` file.
+To configure the addon, you can edit the `sh_config.lua` file.

-To add languages, you can add them in the `sh_lang.lua` file.
+To add a language, you can edit the `sh_languages.lua` file.

 # Support & Discord